 All of these tools and strategies were tried and tested by me over the last several years as an engineering manager.
 All of them are backed up by the amazing engineering management books, podcasts, and blogs I’ve read over the years.
 An exhaustive reading/listening list can be found here, though I’d like to call out a few pieces I’ve found especially useful over the years:

-- The Effective Manager by Mark Horstman (and the accompany Manager Tools podcast)
+- The Effective Manager by Mark Horstman (and the accompanying Manager Tools podcast)

 - Resilient Management by Lara Hogan